About the Middle School Contest

 ABOUT THE MIDDLE SCHOOL CONTEST

-This contest introduces middle school students to design thinking practices that enable them to apply concepts in IoT devices and artificial intelligence.
-Sponsored by Duke Energy, the contest focuses on the need to improve energy efficiency and reduce costs in individual homes.
-Students develop practices to measure and improve power usage and energy consumption within the ecosystem of a single home, with the goal of designing a smart energy management system that can address different home scenarios.
-The contest has students working together to create a smart energy management system that examines the “on”/” off” operating schedule of appliances/devices whose actual power usage is measured in students’ own homes.
+Students work in teams to create a smart energy management system that examines the “on”/” off” operating schedule of appliances/devices that represent their theoretical home.
 This contest encourages students to collaborate in measuring the performance of their home devices to represent operations in a single home, then engages students in critical thinking through graphing and analyzing their data, and finally, has them design a model for their smart energy management system.

 Contest Timeline